 Sure, he was great, but don’t forget that Ginger Rogers did everything he did — backwards and in high heels.

 For a woman, it’s not just about achieving but also about what she needs to overcome for those achievements.
-Inequities, prejudices, biases and discrimination — all these abound in practically every aspect of life.
+Inequities, prejudices, biases, and discrimination exist in practically every aspect of life.
 The deck is stacked against her from the moment that she is born.

 Sad that, in 2015, this is still a widely-proliferated socio-cultural norm in India.
 The West isn’t perfect but light years ahead.
 Still, I don’t see India getting ahead anytime soon.
 Indian women face more dire consequences if they stop being such enablers or safety nets for their men.
 If they choose to stand apart and call men out for their bad behavior, they are not only criticized and/or ostracized by their own but also by others around them.
 Damned if you do and damned if you don’t.
 Sigh.